svetlalev/qa-automation-formy/README.md

 ```
 bundle install
 ```
-**Important note:** In order to run the tests you need to have chromedriver.

 ## Running the tests
 Easiest way to run the tests is by executing in the project main directory: